JuliaComputing/nvidia-driver-pcie-rebar/README.md

 - The resize must be explicitly requested by the driver, which the official NVidia linux kernel driver currently does not do.
 The patch in this repository address this part.

+## Requirements

+This is tested with:
+  - NVidia 495.46 Drivers
+  - Linux 5.16